mattpsvreis/ixbelieve/README.md

-# Skeleton Schema
+# Halo: Believe Schema
-This project provides a minimal template to kickstart schema development for [Helix](https://github.com/nebulouscloud/helix).
-It contains all the necessary bootstrapping code, proper file structure, and some documentation to help you get started as quickly as possible.
+This GitHub repository holds the files for the [Halo: Believe](https://discord.gg/rVM2YhHP4U) Schema.